bamless/jstar/README.md

 another program.
 It arises from the need of having a modern scripting language with built-in support for OOP whilst mantaning simplicity of use and a low memory footprint.
-It can be viewed as a middle ground between Python, a more complete scripting language with lots of features and libraries, and LUA, a small and compact language that is simple to embed but doesn't  provide OOP functionalities out of the box.
+It can be viewed as a middle ground between Python, a more complete scripting language with lots of features and libraries, and Lua, a small and compact language that is simple to embed but doesn't  provide OOP functionalities out of the box.
 J* tries to take the best of both worlds, implementing a fully featured class system while maintaining a small standard library and employing the use of a stack based API for communication